 - Shleifer (2000, p.20), in a discussion about empirical challenges to efficient markets, asks "what about the basic proposition that stock prices do not react to non-information?
 Here again there has been much work, but three types of findings stand out... many sharp moves in stock prices do not appear to accompany significant news...
-A similar conclusion has been reached in two striking studies by Richard Roll (1984, 1988)...He finds that, although news about weather helps determine future price movements, they account for a relatively small share of these movement"; - Hirshleifer (2001, p.1560) writes in a section covering mispricing effects that "little of stock While Roll's findings have subsequently been adopted by the excess volatility literature, at the time, the paper was seen in many ways as being supportive of market efficiency in that it also focused on how prices rationally incorporate all the information in weather forecasts.
-Moreover, while Roll identifies the puzzling lack of explanatory power, he does not argue directly that this evidence implies market irrationality.

-price or orange futures price variability has been explained empirically by relevant public news";
+A similar conclusion has been reached in two striking studies by Richard Roll (1984, 1988)...He finds that, although news about weather helps determine future price movements, they account for a relatively small share of these movements"; - Hirshleifer (2001, p.1560) writes in a section covering mispricing effects that "little of stock price or orange futures price variability has been explained empirically by relevant public news";

 - Ross (2001, p.11) argues that "the regressions themselves have low power even when run with the return as the dependent variable and past returns and weather forecasts as well as contemporaneous weather changes.
-The $R^2$ of these regressions is on the order of 1 or 2%.
+The R^2 of these regressions is on the order of 1 or 2%.
 In other words, while there is no evidence that prices do not fully incorporate past information, we are pretty much at a loss to say why they move at all!
-If its not weather which is obviously the biggest determinant of supply changes then what could it be?"; - Daniel, Hirshleifer and Teoh (2002, p.172) state "only a small fraction of stock prices or orange juice futures prices has been explained by the arrival of relevant public news.
+If it's not weather which is obviously the biggest determinant of supply changes then what could it be?"; - Daniel, Hirshleifer and Teoh (2002, p.172) state "only a small fraction of stock prices or orange juice futures prices has been explained by the arrival of relevant public news.
 Roll (1984) finds that the volatility of OJ futures prices was hard to explain by news about the weather".